zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\bm{m}(\bm{p}) V(\bm{v}, \bm{p}) dA(\bm{p})}
 $$

-According to the microfacet theory (see Eqn.
-1-3), the factor in the denominator -- the visible projected area of the microsurface -- is identical to the projected area of the macrosurface:
+According to the microfacet theory, the factor in the denominator -- the visible projected area of the microsurface -- is identical to the signed projected area of the macrosurface (see Eqn.
+1-3):

 $$ \tag{11b}
 \begin{aligned}